bigtoga/Examples/NodeJS/npm vs npx.md

 ### npx
 Bundled with npm as of version 5.20.
-Allows you to run any bundled NodeJS executable *local, global, or remote*.
+Allows you to (1) run any bundled NodeJS executable *local, global, or remote* and (2) to test different versions of the executables easily.

+#### 1. Running executables
 **Local and global packages** can be executed via `npx your-package` which will check whether <command> or <package> exists in $PATH, or in the local project binaries, and if so it will execute it.

 **Remote executables** are easy: